 Our club was established in 1999 and today is a sculling club with about 50 members, predominantly scullers.
-In 2021 we will stay COVID-safe by opening our season with singles rowing only, and by following strict mask-wearing and sanitizing protocols.
+In 2022 we will continue to stay COVID-safe by following local and national guidelines around mask-wearing and sanitizing protocols.

 Experienced rowers age 18 and over are welcome to join at any time during the season, which generally runs from mid-April through mid-November.